In-person services are held at St Leonard’s at 9.45am & 11am each Sunday

-As of 12th July there will be services at 9.45am and 11am each Sunday.
-To see which service you should attend, and to find details of what you need to door in order to attend, please read the information below very carefully.
+To find details of what you need to do in order to join us, please read the information below carefully.

 Times of services and other arrangements may need to change on a week by week basis, as we discover how things work.
 Keep an eye on our email newsletters, website and social media for updates.
 There are a number of changes we’ve had to make to the worship space, to the content and shape of our services, and to our methods for welcoming and seating worshippers.

 St Leonard’s is usually open for individual private prayer from 1-3pm each Sunday.